pugilist-dev/renderer/README.md

 # Utility to render a 3D object to a random view point

-After cloning the repository, run the following commands.
+After cloning the repository, Place the data file in working reposity and run the following commands.
 Tested on Ubuntu 24.04 and Python3.12.9

 ```bash
 python -m venv .venv